 Launched in 2011 and originally known as White Horse Drums, Gear4Music’s own brand, WHD, now boasts full acoustic and electronic kits, in addition to a selection of heads and three cymbal ranges.

-The focus of this review is WHD’s new line of low-volume practice cymbals.
+The focus of this review is WHD’s new line of low volume cymbals designed for practice.

 The full range of Quiet Practice cymbals comprises a 16" crash, 18" crash/ride and 14" hi-hats; the complete set is currently available to purchase from Gear4Music for £199.99 (RRP £229.99).
 The cymbals are also available individually, starting at £59.99 for the 16" crash.

 The practice metals look much like regular cymbals except for one stark contrast; a serious amount of holes!
 Most of each cymbal’s surface has been lost to hundreds of small perforations, starting 1cm from the edge, covering the entire bow and bell, and stopping about the same distance shy of the centre hole.

 It will come as no surprise that the removal of so much material is the key to turning down the volume of these cymbals.
 Much like Zildjian’s L80 models, the WHDs claim to reduce volume by up to 80 percent in comparison with a normal cymbal.
 The other element that sets these pies apart is the less conventional silver nickel finish.
 Despite making them slightly colander-esque (we had three people make that joke on separate occasions), the silver glimmer does give them a unique and interesting look.